 The grant holder must submit a mid-term report by the end of month six.
 Mid-term reports will be submitted to the grant administrator by email, be equivalent to no more than three sides of A4, and should include:

 - Summary of project progress with reference to original aims and timelines.

 - Work still to be done including any revised timelines.

 - Planned publications and outputs.

 The grant holder must submit a final report within two months of the end of the Award unless otherwise agreed by the Funder.
-Final reports will be up to 6 pages A4 and should include:
+Final reports will be submitted to the grant administrator by email, be equivalent to 6 pages A4, and should include: